Regulation of self-driving cars

-Regulation of self-driving cars is an increasingly relevant topic in the automotive industry strongly related to the success of the actual technology.
-Multiple countries have passed legislation and agreed on standards for the introduction of autonomous cars.
+Regulation of self-driving cars, autonomous vehicles and automated driving systems is an increasingly relevant topic in the automotive industry strongly related to the success of the actual technology.
+Multiple countries have passed local legislation and agreed on standards for the introduction of autonomous cars.

+Autonomous vehicle regulations may also apply to robotaxis and self-driving trucks, depending upon local legislation.

+Terminology

 Liability

 Self-driving car liability is a developing area of law and policy that will determine who is liable when an automated car causes physical damage to persons, or breaks road rules.
 When automated cars shift the control of driving from humans to automated car technology the driver will need to consent to share operational responsibility which will require a legal framework.
-There may be a need for existing liability laws to evolve in order to fairly identify the parties responsible for damage and injury, and to address the potential for conflicts of interest between human occupants, system operator, insurers, and the public purse.
+There may be a need for existing liability laws to evolve to fairly identify the parties responsible for damage and injury, and to address the potential for conflicts of interest between human occupants, system operators, insurers, and the public purse.